6winwan/RESTAPI/README.md

-# REST API
+# RESTful API

 ## General Info
-This is backend REST API services in Node.js
+This is backend RESTful services in Node.js

 ### Technologies
 Project is created with